Keeping gambling fun and safe

 Most people decide they want to enrol in the SENSE scheme while actually on casino premises.
 The scheme will be explained to you and you will be asked whether you understand it.
 This process may take a short while as the Manager must be sure that you are comfortable with your decision.
 If we don’t think you understand the scheme or if you give reasons for wanting to join the scheme which are inappropriate, we reserve the right not to accept you into the scheme.

 If we accept your request, you will be asked to have your photograph taken and to sign an electronic enrolment form.
 Both signature and photograph are legal requirements for enrolment to the scheme.

 Relatives or friends with bona fide concerns sometimes contact the company and claim that a friend or relative has problems with their gambling.
-These are difficult matters with which to deal because of the issues of confidentiality and data protection that arise and, occasionally, such third party contacts can be mischievous or be based on motivations unconnected with a person’s gambling.
+These are difficult matters to deal with because of confidentiality and data protection issues, and, occasionally, such third party contacts can be mischievous or be based on motivations unconnected with a person’s gambling.